-Packed with all the rich flavours of a classic Italian sauce, you'll find it hard to believe this bolognese only took around half an hour to whip up.
-Silky baby spinach and zucchini melt into the sauce, creating a mouth-watering meal you'll make time and time again.
+Packed with the rich flavours of a classic Italian sauce, you'll find it hard to believe this bolognese didn't involve hours of cooking.
+Silky baby spinach and grated carrot melt into the sauce, creating a mouth-watering meal everyone will love.

 pine nuts(ContainsTree Nuts)

 brown sugar(May be present Tree Nuts, Gluten, Milk, Peanuts, Sesame, Soy)

 Bring a medium saucepan of salted water to the boil.
 Finely chop the brown onion (see ingredients).
 Grate the carrot (unpeeled).
 Finely chop the garlic.
 Heat a large frying pan over a medium-high heat.
 Add the pine nuts and toast, tossing, until golden, 3-4 minutes.
 Transfer to a plate.

 Return the frying pan to a high heat with a good drizzle of olive oil.
 Add the onion and pork mince and cook, breaking up with a spoon, until softened, 3-4 minutes.
 Reduce the heat to mediumhigh.
 Add another drizzle of olive oil to the pan, along with the garlic and dried oregano (see ingredients) and cook until fragrant, 1-2 minutes.
 Add the carrot and cook, stirring, until softened, 3 minutes.

 While the pork is cooking, cook the penne in the boiling water until 'al dente', 10 minutes.
 Reserve some pasta water, drain, then return the penne to the saucepan and drizzle with olive oil to prevent sticking.